ani0104/Does-It-Fly-Game/README.md

 # Does-It-Fly-Game
+Simple Game using HTML, CSS and JavaScript.

+# About the Game
 A childhood game played in India where players need to quickly think on their feet and decide whether the animal/bird displayed to them can fly or not.

 [Launch Game](https://anisam04.github.io/Does-It-Fly-Game/)